FormingWorlds/JANUS/README.md

 * `tools/`                      - Useful tools

 ### Installation instructions
-Follow environment- and AEOLUS-related steps in https://proteus-code.readthedocs.io.
+Follow environment- and JANUS-related steps in https://proteus-code.readthedocs.io.

 ### Run instructions
-Only attempt to run AEOLUS after you have followed all of the instructions in INSTALL.md
+Only attempt to run JANUS after you have followed all of the instructions in INSTALL.md
 If using a fresh shell, it is necessary to perform the following steps:
-1. `source AEOLUS.env`
+1. `source JANUS.env`
-2. `conda activate aeolus`
+2. `conda activate janus`
 Then you can run the code by running: `python SocRadConv.py`